pfsense/docs/source/cache-proxy/squid-troubleshooting.rst

        }
        write_config("Removed all squid-related settings");

-   - Or backup config.xml, edit the settings out, then restore.
+   * Or backup **config.xml**, edit the settings out, then restore.

-6. Reinstall the packages in the proper order from **System > Packages** on the **Available Packages** tab: Squid, then squidGuard, and then Lightsquid
+#.
+Navigate to **System > Packages** and on the **Available Packages** tab,
+   reinstall the following packages in order:

+   #.
+Squid
+   #. squidGuard
+   #.
+Lightsquid

+.. seealso:: For assistance in solving problems, post on the `Cache/Proxy category of Netgate Forum`_.

+.. _Cache/Proxy category of Netgate Forum: https://forum.netgate.com/category/52/cache-proxy